expressots/expresso-site-doc/docs/overview/controller.md

 }
 ```

+## Base Controller Class

 We also power a controller class with the `BaseController` class that offers in the constructor a parameter that the developer can indicate what service or domain he is currently building.
 This helps the log system throw errors with more information about the context of the error and where the error occurred.
 Another advantage of using the `BaseController` class is that it offers a method in two different versions async and sync, which is the `callUseCase() or async callUseCaseAsync()`.

-These methods reinforce the idea of one use case per controller, and they are responsible for calling the us case that will implement the business logic of the controller.
+These methods reinforce the idea of one use case per controller, and they are responsible for calling the use case that will implement the business logic of the controller.

 The signature of this function is the following: